-Meanwhile, the FDA says U.S. poison control centers continue to receive hundreds of calls about kratom, and that it can cause serious side effects including seizures, liver damage and withdrawal symptoms.
+Meanwhile, the FDA has said U.S. poison control centers continue to receive hundreds of calls about kratom, and that it can cause serious side effects including seizures, liver damage and withdrawal symptoms.
 It also may have undesirable interactions with other drugs.

 What users report on online forums and share amongst each other is one thing, but proving scientific claims through a rigorous testing process, and bringing kratom to market is quite another.
 “To date, no marketer has sought to properly develop a drug that includes kratom,” according to the FDA.

-It is detaining kratom shipments, conducting seizures, and destroying kratom products.
+The agency has detained kratom shipments, conducted seizures, and destroyed kratom products.
 The herb is a controlled substance in 16 countries, and is banned in at least five states.